jpfxgood/dashboard/README.md

           [
               {
-              "name" : name to refer to this table below, "type" : one of "SyslogDataTable","ProcDataTable","ElasticsearchDataTable" ( more to come), "refresh_minutes" : number of minutes to automatically refresh optional, 0 if only manual, default is 5 minutes "num_hours" : number of hours of history to look at "bucket_hours" : number of hours per bucket, table will have num_hours/bucket_hours entries "syslog_glob" : full unix glob pattern to match syslogs for the SyslogDataTable "es_index_pattern" : only for ElasticsearchDataTable, Elasticsearch index pattern wildcard to query "es_query_body" : { body of the query to execute as well formed JSON Elasticsearch DSL }, "es_field_map" : [ array of tuples [ json_path ex "aggregations.3.buckets.key" matching the value you want, column name to append it to in the table, value type one of int,float,str,or date where date is a timestamp numerical value ]...]
+              "name" : name to refer to this table below, "type" : one of "SyslogDataTable","ProcDataTable","ElasticsearchDataTable", "RemoteDataTable" ( more to come), "refresh_minutes" : number of minutes to automatically refresh optional, 0 if only manual, default is 5 minutes "num_hours" : number of hours of history to look at "bucket_hours" : number of hours per bucket, table will have num_hours/bucket_hours entries "syslog_glob" : full unix glob pattern to match syslogs for the SyslogDataTable "es_index_pattern" : only for ElasticsearchDataTable, Elasticsearch index pattern wildcard to query "es_query_body" : { body of the query to execute as well formed JSON Elasticsearch DSL }, "es_field_map" : [ array of tuples [ json_path ex "aggregations.3.buckets.key" matching the value you want, column name to append it to in the table, value type one of int,float,str,or date where date is a timestamp numerical value ]...], "ssh_spec" : for the RemoteDataTable a string of the form ssh://username@hostname:port to connect to the remote system, "table_def" : for the RemoteDataTable one of these table definitions, defines the remote table to populate, assumes local keyring has credentials for user at hostname
               },
           ],
       "dashboard": definition of the dashboard to present